Accessory Dwelling Units

 ADUs may be rented, but cannot be sold separately from the main home.
 For ADU applications received after January 1, 2025, the owner of the lot must also live on the lot.

-The construction of an ADU or junior ADU are processed over-the-counter and without a public hearing, subject to approval of a building permit.
+The construction of an ADU or junior ADU are processed without a public hearing, subject to approval of a building permit.
 However, ADUs that result in the following will require Design Review prior to building permit submittal:

 - A new multi-story main structure or multi-story accessory structure